AbdullahDalgic/collapse-multi-tree/README.md

         showHeaderBorder={true} // optional
         showBodyBorder={true} // optional
         colors={[
-          // A string array containing colors, sorted according to the branch structure of the tree.
+          // A string array containing colors, corresponding to the levels of the tree branches.
         ]} // optional

         data={data}